 What’s Wrong With 3-Way Links?

 Google has this to say about link schemes (emphasis is ours):

 The quantity, quality, and relevance of links count towards your rating.
 The sites that link to you can provide context about the subject matter of your site, and can indicate its quality and popularity.
 However, some webmasters engage in link exchange schemes and build partner pages exclusively for the sake of cross-linking, disregarding the quality of the links, the sources, and the long-term impact it will have on their sites.
 This is in violation of Google’s webmaster guidelines and can negatively impact your site’s ranking in search results.

-Search engine ranking algorithms are able to detect 3-way linking as an artificial means of boosting the popularity of both sites and may discount the value of these links.
+Search engine ranking algorithms are able to detect 3-way linking as an artificial means of boosting the popularity of all sites and may discount the value of these links.
 We think it’s unlikely to generate an actual penalty, but you may get no value from the incoming link.
-And based on Google’s statement above, an actual ranking penalty is certainly not out of the question
+And based on Google’s statement above, an actual ranking penalty is certainly not out of the question.

 Some schemes host the sites involved in this approach on different web servers, thinking that will hide this scheme from the search engines, but once they’ve done a few 3-way links the search engines can detect the pattern, regardless of where the web sites are hosted.

-It’s Not Nice to Fool Mother Nature … Or the Search Engines
+You’re Not Going to Outsmart the Search Engines

 Most people engaging in 3-way linking are doing it with the express intent to manipulate search results.
 At Rank Magic, our philosophy is that anything done to deceive the search engines is a bad idea that will eventually bite you in the tail.
 Once the search engines see that you’re playing games to artificially increase your link popularity, they’ll stop counting many of your links; perhaps even some very legitimate ones.